veloren/book/src/players/troubleshooting.md

 ## Mouse is invisible or window resizing isn't working properly when using Wayland on Linux

 Although Veloren does support Wayland, this support can sometimes be buggy.
+These problems may be fixed by explicitly specifying an xcursor theme for the program to use.

+- If using Airshipper, add `XCURSOR_THEME=Adwaita` to the 'Environment Variables' field in the settings

+- If running as a standalone program, have your desktop environment set `XCURSOR_THEME` to `Adwaita` when running the game

+- If running via the command line, prepend `XCURSOR_THEME=Adwaita` to the command you use to run the game, like `XCURSOR_THEME=Adwaita ./veloren-voxygen`

-You can resolve these problems by telling the game to use the `xwayland` compatibility layer when running.
+If that doesn't work, you can try using the `xwayland` compatibility layer when running.

 - If using Airshipper, add `WINIT_UNIX_BACKEND=x11` to the 'Environment Variables' field in the settings